zyedidia/SFML.jl/README.md

 When you run the program, it will asynchronously create the gif and will give you constant feedback in the console.
 If you don't see anything in the console, add a `sleep(0)` declaration at the start of the animation loop to allow Julia time to switch between the processes.

 The gif creation is done when it says `Created gif XXX.gif`.

+# What has not been bound (yet)

+* SoundStreams
+* SoundStreamRecorders
+* SFML threads (pthreads)
+* Transforms

+For the first three, we will probably have to wait for Julia to support multithreading.

 # License